ParamountVentures/AzureNotificationHubsDemo/README.md

-# Cordova Windows Phone (Universal) WNS Azure Notifications Hub Demo
+# Cordova Windows Phone (Universal) WNS Azure Notifications Hub with Tags Demo

+*Note that at the moment tags only work with Windows devices but iOS and Android tag support will be added shortly to the plugin*

 ##Run this demo
 ###1.
 Create a Notification Hub